Skip to main content

 • http_port 3128 # this is the standard port for the squid proxy server

-You also need to be aware that installing the collector behind a forward proxy as a root user is handled differently than installing it as non-root.
+You also need to be aware that installing the Incident Management Collector behind a forward proxy as a root user is handled differently than installing it as non-root.

 Example Nginx configuration file for a reverse proxy